brainhack-school2023/dastous_project/README.md

 ### Deliverables

 The different deliverables of this project include:
 * Unit and integration tests that have been implemented in the Shimming Toolbox GUI [repository](https://github.com/shimming-toolbox/fsleyes-plugin-shimming-toolbox).
-These tests have been copied in this repository under [/tests](/tests)
+These tests have been copied in this repository under [dastous_project/tests/](dastous_project/tests/).
 * GitHub Actions configuration files that can run the previous tests and prevent unwanted commits (e.g., large files, merge conflicts, etc).
-The configuration files for the GUI repository is included in this repository under */github_actions*
+The configuration files for the GUI repository is included in this repository under [dastous_project/github_actions/](dastous_project/github_actions/) and will be explained further below.
 * A Dockerfile to set up images with Shimming Toolbox installed able to run the tests.
-Similarly, the file that resides in the Shimming Toolbox's GUI repository is included under the folder */docker*
+Similarly, the file that resides in the Shimming Toolbox's GUI repository is included under the folder [dastous_project/docker](dastous_project/docker).

-[ADD LINK TO THE DIFFERENT FOLDERS]

 ### Results